IT4063-Spring2025/hello-github-assignment-BeccaCordray/README.md

 **I need the instructor to help me with:** (repeat as needed)
 - .
+- Fully understanding what we are doing in the labs and getting started in the software.

 **💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.